-The books our volunteers gift are either provided by us as World Book Night editions of specially chosen books or, for the first time in 2014, chosen and provided by the volunteers themselves.
+The books our volunteers gift are either provided by us as World Book Night editions of specially chosen books or, for the first time, chosen and provided by the volunteers themselves.

 Volunteers do not have to pay or make a donation to take part and anyone can sign up to be a World Book Night volunteer giver.

-Before World Book Night we recruit the volunteers who make World Book Night happen.
-Volunteers who wish to gift the books we provide have to prove they can reach people who don’t regularly read.
+Volunteers who wish to gift the books we provide have to say how they can reach people who don’t regularly read.
 Book givers who are giving their own books are still asked to sign up but don’t have to fill in a full application form.

-Applications to be a volunteer opens on November 23 and, for those applying to give the World Book Night editions, closes on January 23.
+Applications to be a volunteer open on November 23 and, for those applying to give the World Book Night editions, closes on January 23.
 Those applying to be givers of their own books can do so up until April 23.